ludovicianul/words/README.md

 # Words
 `Words` is a set of command line word-based puzzle games.
-Best way to spend those minutes within the CLI while your builds are running ;).
+Best way to spend those minutes within the CLI while your build is running ;).

-Each game has multiple dictionaries and word lengths.
-With `Words` you will also learn new words.At the end of each game you will get its short definition as well as a link to more detailed explanations.
+But `Words` is more than that.
+It has a set of built-in utilities which can help get better at games: you can check solution candidates based on regexes, get word definitions or even learn random words each day.

 <p  align="center">
   <img src="images/all_games.png" />
 </p>

-# Use
+# Install
 Download the native binary for your platform from the releases page: [https://github.com/ludovicianul/words/releases](https://github.com/ludovicianul/words/releases).

 You can also add `words` to PATH so that you have it available at any time.
 Example for macOS: